expo/expo/docs/versions/v17.0.0/guides/using-custom-fonts.md

 }
 ```

-This loads Font Awesome and associates it with the name `'open-sans-bold'` in Expo's font map.
+This loads Font Open Sans Bold and associates it with the name `'open-sans-bold'` in Expo's font map.
 Now we just have to refer to this font in our `Text` component.

 > **Note:** Fonts loaded through Expo don't currently support the `fontWeight` or `fontStyle` properties -- you will need to load those variations of the font and specify them by name, as we have done here with bold.